Unreal-Modding-Library/dev-guide/src/Basis/Blueprints.md

 - `/Game/` is an asset inside of the Content folder, e.g., `/Game/Blueprints/BPCharacter`
 - `/Script/` is a C++ class, e.g., `/Script/ACustomCharacter`

-Which means that references are persistent when cooking and packaging, therefore allowing “fake” references to be made, and then when the blueprint is loaded into the game, it will reference the real, unchanged asset.
+Which means that references are persistent when cooking and packaging, therefore allowing "fake" references to be made, and then when the blueprint is loaded into the game, it will reference the real, unchanged asset.

 To make the fake reference, you guessed it, modders can make the asset in the same name, location, and type as in the game and reference it in the blueprint.
-This is coined as “dummying.”
+This is coined as "dummying."
 It will work, as long as they do not pack the dummied asset into the mod, otherwise it will replace the original and cause issues.

 With this concept now in mind, faking references can go much further.
 Modders can dummy properties, functions, delegates, components, and events inside of the dummied asset, which they can then access from their mod blueprints.
 The following two images show a widget that has had a few properties and events reconstructed so that they can be referenced in a mod blueprint.